 Marella Gorge is NOT easy to find.
 (Edit: I have removed the directions since the gorge is now closed to the public.)

-Some good camp sites are perched on top of the edge, some tracks take you down to the water (but are so steep that you wanna make sure your driver and car will be able to climb back up).
+Some good camp sites are perched on top of the edge, some tracks take you down to the water (but are so steep that you want to be very sure your driver and car will be able to climb back up).
 You can swim or sit under the waterfalls or fish...

 You'll be alone out here.
 There's plenty of space along the gorge, several kilometres to get away from each other in case there is another vehicle.
 But my experience is that half of the people who get permission and directions still can't find Marella Gorge.
 Which is good I think.
 It's a very special place and will hopefully remain that way.